emclayburn/stat386-blog/index.md

 ![Average NBA Home Wins vs Road Wins](eda_home_road_comparison.png)

 From the graph, we can see that there is such of a thing as home court advantage.
 Teams tend to win almost 6 more games a year at home compared to on the road.

+# My other repository

+Here is a link to my other repository that has all of my data collection and EDA: [Github](https://github.com/emclayburn/Stat386-data-acquisition).